Internet Accuracy ProjectInternet Accuracy Project

 Sources

-The most in-depth of these was the biography, Russell Sage: The Money King, by Paul Sarnoff (1965).
+The most in-depth of more than two dozen sources consulted in preparing this profile, was the biography, Russell Sage: The Money King, by Paul Sarnoff (1965).